Devika2019/Weather-app/README.md

 ## Explanation of design choices and architecture

-In designing the Weather App, I prioritized a modular and scalable architecture to ensure an optimal user experience and maintainability.
+In designing the Weather App, modular and scalable architecture was prioritized to ensure an optimal user experience and maintainability.
 - ReactJS was chosen for its component-based structure, which facilitates reusable and isolated components, essential for managing the dynamic nature of the app's UI elements such as dropdown menus, city checkboxes, and weather information displays.
 - TypeScript enhances this setup with strong typing, improving code reliability and easing debugging.
 - Node.js serves as the backend environment, providing a robust platform for handling asynchronous operations and API requests efficiently.